PrivSec-dev/privsec.dev/content/posts/android/Banking Applications compatibility with GrapheneOS.md

 ## Note

 GrapheneOS has a [detailed guide](https://grapheneos.org/articles/attestation-compatibility-guide) for app developers on how to support GrapheneOS with the hardware attestation API.
-Direct use of the hardware attestation API provides much higher assurance than using SafetyNet so these apps have nothing to lose by using a more meaningful API and supporting a more secure OS.
+Direct use of the hardware attestation API provides much higher assurance than using Play Integrity so these apps have nothing to lose by using a more meaningful API and supporting a more secure OS.

 > GrapheneOS users are strongly encouraged to share this documentation with app developers who enforce only being able to use the stock OS.
 Send an email to the developers and leave a review of the app with a link to this information.
 Share it with other users and create pressure to support GrapheneOS rather than locking users into the stock OS without a valid security reason.
 GrapheneOS not only upholds the app security model but substantially reinforces it, so it cannot be justified with reasoning based on security, anti-fraud, etc.

-Refer to https://github.com/PrivSec-dev/banking-apps-compat-report/issues/342 or the official GrapheneOS announcement on [Mastodon](https://grapheneos.social/@GrapheneOS/111504057316755618)/[X](https://x.com/GrapheneOS/status/1730491676760633426)/[Bluesky](https://bsky.app/profile/grapheneos.org/post/3kfhrujfcih2m) for more information.
+Refer to https://github.com/PrivSec-dev/banking-apps-compat-report/issues/342 for a sample template you can use.